thlorenz/hotplates/README.md

   oven.top.burners
   oven.top.dials

-They are now accesible under that name in other templates and partials.
+They are now accessible under that name in other templates and partials.

 It also compiles *index* and makes it accessible via `hotplates.oven.index`